mageOfstructs/nightfury/nightfury-server/Protocol.md

   - sets the current cursor to `cursor_handle`
   - if request is given, only use the specified cursor for that request, do not update the current cursor state

-### Server responses
+### Server Response Control Codes

-Aside from request-specific responses, there are some general responses the server can give:

 - 0x0: "Ok"; the server processed the request successfully and has nothing to say back
 - 0x1: Generic error
   - format: `<CC>[error_message]\0`
+- 0x2: RegexFull: a userdefined node was just completed, meaning only the last entered character needs to be replaced with the expansion following this.
-- 0x3: Cursor Handle
+- 0x4: Cursor Handle
   - on successful initialize
   - is followed by an 8bit unsigned integer, specifying the cursor handle
+- 0x5: InvalidChar: dead end detection was triggered, meaning the character couldn't be inserted